Yurii-Laguta/JB4A-SDK-Android/index.md

 #### Version 2.1

->_This version no longer supported as of July 21, 2014._

 * Providing a URL in the OpenDirect field through MobilePush will cause the provided URL to load when the notification is selected from the tray.
 This will *only* work if you have not specified a recipient for OpenDirect payloads.

 ___

 #### Version 2.0

-> _This version no longer supported as of July 21, 2014._

 * Support for Access Tokens in place of Client ID/Secret.
 Access Token is provided by Code@ExactTarget during app registrations.
 * Fixed a bug related delivery of payload to notification recipient.